Solved: We Couldn't Find Your OneDrive Folder | 10 Solutions

 8. After that, click the “Move” button.
 The moving process may take some time in terms of the size of the folder.
 Please wait patiently.

-“We couldn't find your OneDrive folder” error, which shows OneDrive folder missing from File Explorer, might caused by your group policy, since certain policies may affect the proper operation of OneDrive.
+“We couldn't find your OneDrive folder” error, might be caused by your group policy, since certain policies may affect the proper operation of OneDrive.
 You can try to do this.

 2. Click on Computer Configuration > Administrative Templates > Windows Components > OneDrive step by step.